I tend to receive requests from home owners who have one of these four challenges:

 A happy home should also contain the kinds of spaces and furnishings that practically suit your needs.
 If a Netflix binge is your favourite way to de-stress then a cozy entertainment area with comfy seating is a must.
 You may desire a trendy and beautiful sitting room, but if it's not used then how is it making you happy?
 If a bright and inviting home office area will encourage creativity, then turn the barely-used guest room into your own little studio (like I did), filled with light, your favourite colours and a chair and workspace that beckons each morning.

-Blending personal, beautiful and functional items and spaces into your roost in a way that fits the home's bones (ie. the architecture and permanent elements you may not be able to change like kitchen cabinets and countertops) and that's stylish and graceful can be tricky.
+Blending personal, beautiful and functional items and spaces into your roost in a way that fits the home's bones (ie. the architecture and permanent elements you may not be able to change like kitchen cabinets and countertops) PLUS is stylish and graceful can be tricky.
 It's definitely worth investing a little time and/or money into getting professional help, because now more than ever in this fast-paced world we need homes that wrap around us and make us feel great.

 Think about hiring a local designer to help you, or take advantage of the online coaching resources I offer to learn how to slow down and create a home that's beautiful, functional, and makes you really, really happy.
-Your investment will pay off in time and money not spent over and over again to get your space feeling "right."
+Your investment will pay off in time and money not spent over and over again to get your space functioning and feeling "right."

 If you're not quite ready for personalized coaching, first check out these 10 actionable steps to creating a beautiful and meaningful home.
 They're ready for you to download in an easy PDF - just click the image below.

 I truly believe that a happy home leads to a happy life.
-I hope that knowing this "secret" gets you thinking about simple ways you can refresh your home to make it more beautiful and meaningful.
+I hope that knowing this "secret" gets you thinking about simple ways you can refresh your home to make it more functional and meaningful.